turksmathstuff/turksmathstuff.github.io/mathreasoning.md

 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZixAQGktcmPOMiti15tuup0N) to a YouTube playlist of videos about the materials in the notes.

 ## Notes 12
+Exponential functions, y=a^x.
+Interest (simple interest and compound interest; where does e come into this?  continuous compounting, Pe^(rt); half-life problems.
 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiQS1EV0FLaDhGbVU/view?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiyYBBnxhkxa56_SxrBrq9Jb) to a YouTube playlist of videos about the materials in the notes.